 Local runs were first introduced in the mabl CLI.
 These test runs execute local to your machine and allow you to get rapid feedback on your tests.
-Local runs are also available from the desktop app in both the Trainer and from the test details page.
+Local runs are also available from the desktop app in both the mabl Trainer and from the Test Details page.

 These runs can be executed either headfully or headlessly.

 - A headful local run will launch the browser on your machine and output the execution logs for the test in a command-line style window.

 - A headless run will not launch the browser on your machine, as these tests run in the background.
 Only the window with the test execution logs and the final result will appear during a headless run.

 Both types of local runs do not count toward your mabl cloud runs, and they are a great way to ensure your tests work as expected without interrupting your workflow.

 The mabl execution logs and final result are displayed in a separate window:

 Logging for local test runs

 - Unlike cloud runs, the logs for local test runs do not persist in the mabl app.